1btn...an open source wifi connected button

 You can configure the same 1btn multiple times in the console by giving it different time-slots of the day – such that press of 1btn in the morning half would send a text message to someone while if pressed in the second half of the day, it will tweet for you and in the night something else.

-And more importantly, 1btn is based on one of the most popular WiFi SoC – ESP8266: so yes, its design is going to be fully open source and completely hackable.
+And more importantly, 1btn is based on one of the most popular WiFi SoC – ESP8266: so yes, its design is going to be the fully open source and completely hackable.
 Say bye-bye to over killing and closed solutions!

 And again, minimalist design and interface mean less number of things to go wrong.
 You don’t have to fiddle with nuances of complexity.